For best experience please turn on javascript and use a modern browser!

 • What are constellations?

-To further support students’ mobility between majors and help them discover synergies between the Humanities, Social Sciences, and Sciences, AUC is developing course constellations.
-From 2024-2025, six constellations will be developed that relate to VU and UvA research themes and focus on important societal challenges.
+AUC encourages students to broaden their horizons and enhance their interdisciplinary knowledge and skills.
+To further support students’ mobility between majors and help them discover synergies between the Humanities, Social Sciences and Sciences, six course "constellations" have been developed that relate to VU and UvA research themes and focus on important societal challenges.

 What is a constellation?

 A constellation consists of 12 to 14 courses spanning AUC’s majors that examine complex societal issues.
-While students continue to concentrate on courses in their major, the selected courses in a constellation will help them discover new pathways through the curriculum to form multidisciplinary perspectives and explore courses they may previously not have considered.
-Starting in 2024-2025, the course constellations will include:
+While students continue to concentrate on courses in their major, the courses in a constellation will help them discover new pathways through the curriculum to form multidisciplinary perspectives and explore pathways they may previously not have considered.
+The constellations serve as a source of inspiration and are not mandatory.

 • What are the majors?

 AUC offers majors in Sciences, Social Sciences and Humanities.
-When you apply to AUC, you choose one of these majors as your prospective major, and you confirm your choice at the end of your first year.
-Most students confirm their choice of major without change at the end of their first year.
-If you want to change your major during your first year, this is possible, but you have to discuss it carefully with your AUC tutor before confirming your choice, as a change of major has a big impact on your study programme.
+When you apply to AUC, you choose one of these majors as your prospective major.
+If you want to change your major during your first year, this is possible, but you have to discuss it carefully with your AUC tutor before confirming your choice, as a change of major has a big impact on your study programme and may require additional coursework.

 Together with your AUC tutor, you will put together a coherent package of courses in your major to follow during your second and third years, focusing on the subjects that interest you most.
 Your tutor will help to ensure that your study programme will meet the general graduation requirements and the graduation requirements for your major.